goleaf/traviant46.prus.dev/docs/background-jobs.md

 `handle()` method which wraps the previous background scripts and ensures they can be retried safely.
 When creating new jobs, follow these conventions:

+- **OasisRespawnJob** keeps the neutral wildlife seeded on every oasis tile in sync with the world data.
+The job now draws its troop composition and respawn cadence from `App\Support\Game\OasisPresetRepository`, meaning higher tier oases repopulate more slowly than low-tier oases and always spawn the correct animal mix.

 - Keep the constructor focused on gathering the data needed to process the job;
   do not execute queries or long-running logic inside `__construct`.
 - Explicitly define the queue name via the `$queue` property when the job should